Aetna considers coil embolization medically necessary in the treatment of splenic artery aneurysm.

 Although the individual study numbers are small, the total studied over several years is significant and the evidence has demonstrated that coil embolization in the treatment of splenic artery aneurysms is safe and effective and may induce less morbidity than open surgery, in particular by preserving the spleen.

-Arteriovenous malformation (AVM) is a disorder of the blood vessels that is characterized by a complex, tangled web of abnormal arteries and veins connected by one or more AV (arteriovenous) fistulas (abnormal communications).
+Arteriovenous malformation (AVM) is a disorder of the blood vessels that is characterized by a complex, tangled web of abnormal arteries and veins connected by 1 or more AV (arteriovenous) fistulas (abnormal communications).
 AVMs of the hemangioma type are congenital.
-While they can occur anywhere in the body and have been found in the arms, hands, legs, feet, lungs, heart, liver, and kidneys, 50 % of these malformations occur in the brain, brainstem, and spinal cord.
+While they can occur anywhere in the body and have been found in the arms, hands, legs, feet, lungs, heart, liver, and kidneys; 50 % of these malformations occur in the brain, brainstem, and spinal cord.
 AVMs of the intestine, also referred to as angiodysplasias, are distinct from hemangiomas and true congenital AVMs.
 They are thought to be acquired degenerative lesions secondary to progressive dilation of normal blood vessels within the submucosa of the intestine.
 An arteriovenous malformation may hemorrhage, or bleed, leading to serious complications that can be life threatening.

 Endovascular embolization is the therapeutic introduction of various substances or other materials, into the circulation, to occlude blood vessels.
 This is intended to either arrest or prevent bleeding, or devitalize a structure, tumor or organ by occluding it’s blood supply.

 Various embolization devices and several types of embolic agents have been approved by the U.S. Food and Drug Administration.
 The currently available embolic agents include liquid embolitics, particulate materials, metallic coils, and detachable balloons.
 There are numerous liquid embolic agents, the most commonly used being absolute alcohol (100 % ethanol) and various tissue adhesives, including the cyanoacrylates and Onyx (EV3 Neurovascular).
 Two commonly used particulate materials are Gelfoam and polyvinyl alcohol (PVA).

-There are two broad categories of metallic coils: coils that are pushed from a catheter with a metal coil pusher or guidewire, and coils that are released by breaking a bond between the coil and the pushing wire.
+There are 2 broad categories of metallic coils: coils that are pushed from a catheter with a metal coil pusher or guidewire, and coils that are released by breaking a bond between the coil and the pushing wire.

-Based on the clinical evidence, endovascular embolization is an acceptable treatment modality for an extracranial arteriovenous malformation or fistula.
+Based on the clinical evidence, endovascular embolization is an acceptable treatment modality for an extra-cranial arteriovenous malformation or fistula.

-Renal cell cancer accounts for 90 to 95 percent of malignant neoplasms arising from the kidney.
+Renal cell cancer accounts for 90 to 95 % of malignant neoplasms arising from the kidney.
 Gross or microscopic hematuria is the most common presenting sign, followed by abdominal pain and a flank or abdominal mass.

-Renal artery embolization is a nonsurgical technique.
+Renal artery embolization is a non-surgical technique.
 Using x-rays (angiography), a catheter is directed into the renal artery by a specially trained radiologist (Interventional Radiologist).
 Material is injected through the catheter into the artery causing the blood to clot and block blood flow to the kidney.
 Nephrectomy is the surgical procedure to remove a kidney.

 Based on the clinical evidence, renal artery embolization/angioinfarction, as a preoperative adjunct to nephrectomy, is an acceptable alternative in the treatment of patients with large, hypervascular renal cell carcinomas.